HILLSBORO AREA HOSPITAL NOTICE OF INFORMATION PRIVACY PRACTICES

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-We have a legal obligation to protect the privacy of your Protected Health Information, or “PHI.”
-PHI is information that was created or received about your past, present or future health condition; the provision of healthcare to you; or the payment of this healthcare.
+We have a legal obligation to protect the privacy of your Protected Health Information, or “PHI”.
+PHI is information that can be used to identify you that we have created or received about your past, present or future health or condition, the provision of health care to you or the payment of this healthcare.
 We must provide you with a copy of this notice and details of how, when and why we use and disclose your PHI.
 In general, we may not use or disclose any more of your PHI than is necessary to accomplish the purpose for use or disclosure.
 Legally, we must follow the privacy policies that this notice sets forth.

 We do reserve the right to change the terms of this notice and our privacy policies at any time.
 A copy of the current notice will be posted in our main reception area.
-You may also request a paper copy of this notice at any time.
+You may also obtain a copy of this notice at any time.

 A medical record is and serves as:

 Means by which you or a third party

 A source of data for facility planning and

 A tool with which we can assess and